 Neurological Surgery, P.C.
 (NSPC) has leading physicians in the New York region with a range of neurosurgical subspecialties and related fields.
 Our multi-disciplinary medical teams provide experience and expertise for open brain surgeries such as surgical clipping to treat brain aneurysms.

-Our award-winning neurosurgeons provide minimally invasive neuroendovascular surgeries such as coil embolization for brain aneurysm treatments, at our premier medical centers in the NY tri-state area.
+Our award-winning neurosurgeons provide minimally invasive neuroendovascular surgeries such as coil embolization for brain aneurysm treatments, at our premier medical centers in Long Island and the NY tristate area.

 Contact us today for an appointment or consultation.

 John Pile-Spellman, M.D., F.A.C.R., is board certified in radiology.
 He is recognized as an international leader in interventional neuroradiology, specializing in the diagnosis, management, and treatment of cerebral aneurysms, strokes, etc.

 Jonathan L. Brisman, M.D, is a Board Certified Neurosurgeon who specializes in Cerebrovascular and Endovascular conditions, including brain aneurysms, arteriovenous malformations (AVM), carotid stenosis, and stroke.